 English.
 Yet another beautiful baby girl name with biblical origins.
 It means “birth of the Lord.”

 English.
 This middle name for Ava doesn’t have a fancy meaning.
 It’s pretty self-explanatory, but it looks so good!

 Latin.
 Referring to the name Prudence, which means, “of good judgement.”

 This name is breaking theme, but it really has a great flow!

 Irish.
 A unisex name meaning, “counsel.”

 Hebrew (several origins).
-Can be a nickname for the Hebrew name Rachel, which means Ewe.
+I’m of the opinion that Rae can go with just about anything.
+This middle name of Ava can be a nickname for the Hebrew name Rachel, which means Ewe.

 English.
 A beautiful flower.

 English.
 Why not give Ava a rustic twist?
 Rylie means wood clearing.

 Irish.
 Named after the river Severn.
 Could also mean Princess.